Akshay-S-12/NLP/README.md

 ```

 ## 📈 Demo
-Check the notebooks in the `notebooks/` folder for example workflows and demonstrations.
+Demo scripts are available in the `src/` folder to show how the NLP pipeline works.